 Summer Internship

-2024 WINLAB Summer Internship
+2025 WINLAB Summer Internship

 The WINLAB Summer Internship Program offers full and part-time summer internships in a university research setting to highly talented undergraduate and graduate students.
 The main goal of the program is to provide students with a real-world, team-based research experience in various topics related to wireless technologies.
 Each intern joins an active research group consisting of a mix of graduate and undergraduate students with at least one mentor who is a faculty member.
 All projects are designed to be completed within the duration of the program, but can also be extended for eligible students to the following academic year.
 Each week students are expected to report on the progress of their work in a summer research group meeting.
 At the conclusion of the program, interns submit a report and are required to give a final presentation on the research results.
 A limited number of full-time internship students receive a monthly stipend plus an on-campus room in designated Rutgers dormitories (available for non-Rutgers, full-time interns ONLY!).
 Additional students will be offered part-time (hourly) summer employment.
 The opportunity for non-paid participation may also exist once the paid positions are distributed.
 Should you be interested in one of those positions if not chosen for a paid position, please make sure to indicate that on your application.
-The program for 2024 will be fully in person and will begin on Tuesday, May 28th and end on Wednesday, August 7th.
+The program for 2025 will begin on Tuesday, May 27th and end on Thursday, August 7th.
 Please note that the WINLAB facility is NOT on any of the Rutgers bus routes and that getting to/from the lab requires personal transportation.

-To apply for the 2024 WINLAB Summer Internship Program, students must be currently enrolled full time in a college or university, be eligible to work in the US, have an anticipated graduation date of 2025 or later, and complete the following five steps:
+To apply for the 2025 WINLAB Summer Internship Program, students must be currently enrolled full time in a college or university, be eligible to work in the US, have an anticipated graduation date of 2026 or later, and complete the following five steps:

 - Obtain a copy of your transcript.
 If you are a Rutgers student, an unofficial copy is sufficient.